ZacMossHK/CV/README.md

 ## About Me

 I’m Zac Moss, I’m a full-stack software engineer and alumni of the Makers Academy July ‘22 cohort.
-I write in Javascript (including React and React Native) and Ruby.
+I write in Javascript (including React and React Native), Python, and Ruby.

 I learned to code after meeting software engineers working remote while on a rock climbing trip in Thailand.
 I loved the sound of a career that allowed so much flexibility!
 When I returned I entered lockdown and immediately started a course on Codecademy.
 I’ve been hooked ever since.